ryancdickson/staging/docs/BR.md

 #### 4.3.1.2 Linting of to-be-signed Certificate content

 Due to the complexity involved in implementing Certificate Profiles that conform to these Requirements, it is considered best practice for the CA to implement a Linting process to test the technical conformity of each to-be-signed artifact prior to signing it.
-When a Precertificate has undergone Linting, it is not necessary for the corresponding to-be-signed Certificate to also undergo Linting, provided that the CA has a technical control to verify that the to-be-signed Certificate corresponds to the to-be-signed Precertificate in the manner described by [RFC 6962, Section 3.2](https://datatracker.ietf.org/doc/html/rfc6962#section-3.2).
+When a Precertificate has undergone Linting, it is not necessary for the corresponding to-be-signed Certificate to also undergo Linting prior to signing, provided that the CA has a technical control to verify that the to-be-signed Certificate corresponds to the to-be-signed Precertificate in the manner described by [RFC 6962, Section 3.2](https://datatracker.ietf.org/doc/html/rfc6962#section-3.2).

 Effective 2025-03-15, the CA SHALL implement such a Linting process.

-Effective $DATE_1, the CA's Linting process SHOULD verify that each to-be-signed artifact conforms to the specific closed-world Certificate Profile (identified by its unique Profile Identifier) disclosed in Section 7.1 of the CA's published Certificate Policy and/or Certification Practice Statement, and SHOULD prevent the signing or issuance of any non-conforming Precertificate or Certificate.
+Effective $DATE_1, the CA's Linting process SHOULD verify that each to-be-signed Precertificate (or to-be-signed Certificate, if no Precertificate is issued) conforms to the specific closed-world Certificate Profile (identified by its unique Profile Identifier) disclosed in Section 7.1 of the CA's published Certificate Policy and/or Certification Practice Statement, and SHOULD prevent the signing or issuance of any non-conforming Precertificate or Certificate.

-Effective $DATE_2, the CA's Linting process SHALL verify that each to-be-signed artifact conforms to the specific closed-world Certificate Profile (identified by its unique Profile Identifier) disclosed in Section 7.1 of the CA's published Certificate Policy and/or Certification Practice Statement.
-The CA SHALL NOT sign or issue any Certificate or Precertificate that violates the linting rules enforcing its applicable disclosed Certificate Profile.
+Effective $DATE_2, the CA's Linting process SHALL verify that 100% of to-be-signed Precertificates (and to-be-signed Certificates for which no Precertificate is issued) conform to the specific closed-world Certificate Profile (identified by its unique Profile Identifier) disclosed in Section 7.1 of the CA's published Certificate Policy and/or Certification Practice Statement.
+The CA SHALL NOT sign or issue any Precertificate or Certificate that violates the linting rules enforcing its applicable disclosed Certificate Profile.

 Methods used to produce a certificate containing the to-be-signed Certificate content include, but are not limited to: